 EDC KIT #7

 This is a not-quite-pocket EDC kit.
 The owner carried it around in his backpack every day.
-However, he admits that he eventually stopped carrying it because it got to be too bulky.
+However, he admits that he eventually stopped taking it because it got to be too bulky.

-Lots of unnecessary stuff in this one, which just goes to show that, while you may want to get every single important survival item in your EDC kit, practicality still matters.
+Lots of unnecessary stuff in this one, which goes to show that while you may want to get every single important survival item in your EDC kit, practicality still matters.